 Hugely positive.
 We are working with a number of developers at the moment who have begun to build schemes which they are now looking to reposition to a Kohab style rental strategy due to the existing market.
 Whereas PRS yields are currently very low for residential schemes, we are able to work with developers to deliver much stronger yields by nature of our customer market attributing value to the right services which we can provide for them.

 When we are in stable times, people get complacent and just roll with the status-quo.
 The real estate industry is generally a reactive, rather than a proactive industry.
-Uncertain times force people to be more creative and to really focus on what exactly it is that the customer wants, rather than just trotting out more of the same because that’s what they have always done!
+Uncertain times make people more creative and to really focus on what exactly it is that the customer wants!

 Thank you for reading this article.
 Access more of our resources here!